OPTRA Labs Guide

 StageDescription

-DiscoverStart from the business problem, not the grant name.
+DiscoverStart from the business problem, not the scheme name.

-AssessConfirm baseline eligibility, project fit, timing, co-funding ability, and whether the project has already started.
+AssessConfirm eligibility, project fit, timing, co-funding ability, and readiness.

-ApplyPrepare a clear narrative, supporting documents, budget logic, quotations, and implementation plan.
+ApplyPrepare a clear narrative, evidence pack, budget logic, quotations, and implementation plan.

-ExecuteDeliver the project in line with the approved scope and keep records as you go.
+ExecuteDeliver according to approved scope or programme commitments and keep records as you go.

 What grants commonly fund